Learn more about each of our volunteer categories below and indicate an opportunity that you’d like to explore by filling out an intake form.

 Get involved in social impact: Kellogg has a long history of educating leaders who leverage the power of markets to create lasting social value.
 We invite Kellogg alumni to support and help students and fellow alumni as they seek to create social impact.
 More details about social impact can be found here.

 Hire a student: Kellogg’s Career Management Center (CMC) partners with alumni to support an effective experience of hiring Kellogg students for internships or post-graduate positions.
 Access CMC resources here.

 Become a student trek partner: Students lead visits to companies around the U.S. and across the globe to learn firsthand about certain industries, business models and economies and begin building relationships.
 Alumni can offer to partner with students and provide access to their organizations.

 Refer a prospective student: If you know someone who would be a great candidate for Kellogg, please complete this form to inform Kellogg of the prospective student and allow us to follow up directly.

 Donate a space: Kellogg admissions organizes special events in several locations around the world.
 Many of these events are made possible by alumni who have graciously offered spaces to host them.

-Join the Reunion committee: In partnership with Kellogg Alumni Relations liaisons, Reunion committee members are responsible for encouraging alumni attendance by building general anticipation and excitement throughout the year leading up to Reunion weekend.
+Join your Reunion 2020 committee: In partnership with Kellogg Alumni Relations liaisons, Reunion committee members are responsible for encouraging alumni attendance by building general anticipation and excitement throughout the year leading up to Reunion weekend.
 A successful class reunion is the result of an enthusiastic and engaged planning committee focused on outreach and class-specific communications and programming.